 He was at a complete loss of words, simply picked up the journal and handed it to her.
 She silently took it from him, adjusted the angle so they could both read his letter.

-The very first letter in these journals marks the beginning of our story, and while I know that today is nowhere near the end, it only seems right to document the closing of this chapter and the opening of the next.
-These last few years have been so unbelievably amazing but I know that the best is yet to come.
+The very first letter in these journals marks the beginning of our story, and while I know today is nowhere near the end, it only seems right to document the closing of this chapter and the opening of the next.
+These last few years have been so unbelievably amazing but I know the best is yet to come.

 We're getting married tomorrow.
 Or, well, today, considering that it's currently 1:30 in the morning.